Gering City Council swears in new mayor, council member

 People are also reading…

-“After fourteen years, council member Smith is leaving the group,” said Kaufman.
+“After 14 years, council member Smith is leaving the group,” said Kaufman.
 “I can’t say enough about his stewardship and his leadership as a council member.
-In the world we live in, there’s not a lot of longevity and not a lot of commitment, so after fourteen years of commitment to this organization, we’re going to miss you.”
+In the world we live in, there’s not a lot of longevity and not a lot of commitment, so after 14 years of commitment to this organization, we’re going to miss you.”

 Council member Michael Gillen said of Mayor Kaufman’s service, “He’s been a voice for our community, as well as at the state level.
 He represents us as a voice for the region, and he’s one person I can always count on to think about what’s best for the region.”